From Loop Groups to 2-Groups: Review of Lie 2-Algebras and Lie 2-Groups

-Without providing too many details, let us sketch how to obtain the Lie 2-algebra homomorphism $F$ corresponding to a given $L_{\infty}$-homomorphism $\phi \maps V \to V'$.
+Let us sketch how to obtain the Lie 2-algebra homomorphism $F$ corresponding to a given $L_{\infty}$-homomorphism $\phi \maps V \to V'$.
 We define the chain map $F \maps L \to L'$ in terms of $\phi$ using the fact that objects of a 2-vector space are 0-chains in the corresponding chain complex, while morphisms are pairs consisting of a 0-chain and a 1-chain.
-To make $F$ into a Lie 2-algebra homomorphism we must equip it with a skew-symmetric bilinear natural transformation $F_{2}$ satisfying the conditions in Definition \ref{lie2algfunct}.
-We do this using the skew-symmetric bilinear map $\phi_{2} \maps V_{0} \times V_{0} \to V_{1}'$.
-In terms of its source and arrow parts, we let
+To make $F$ into a Lie 2-algebra homomorphism we must equip it with a natural transformation $F_{2}$ satisfying the conditions in Definition \ref{lie2algfunct}.
+In terms of its source and arrow parts, we define $F_2$ by